andersm11/Bachelor_2023/README.md

 patch_scale_experiment.py: Used for experiment that shows the corelation between patch size and amount of principal components.
 (Old design, but works)

-PCA_recon_final.ipynb: Used for reconstructing using PCA.
-Results are shown in report
+PCA_recon_final.ipynb: Used for reconstructing (using PCA) results shown in report.

 simple_experiment: Used for simple 3x3 PCA experiment from section 5.1.5